End of Year Sale Launching 27th Nov

 How to fix a broken glasses nose pad

-Metal or combination frames often use adjustable or removable nose pads.
+Both metal-rimmed or acetate glasses frames often use adjustable or removable nose pads.
 If your nose pad has become bent or lost, follow this guide to repair it.

 Bent nose pads can be adjusted back into place, either using your fingers or with a pair of pliers.
 Be sure to gently tweak the pad arm back into place so the pads are at the correct width for your nose.

 Lost nose pads can be replaced using kits purchased online.
-They’re usually held in place with a small screw or can also be a friction-fit.
-Check which types you need by looking at the remaining nose pad.
+The pads are usually held in place with a small screw or can also be a friction-fit.
+Check which types you need by checking the remaining nose pad.

-Acetate glasses with metal nose pad arms aren’t easily fixed, but you can try using super glue or epoxy resin to fix it back in pace.
+Acetate glasses with metal nose pad arms aren’t easily fixed without the proper tools, but you can try using super glue or epoxy resin to fix it back in pace.
 Alternatively, you can remove the other pad arm and replace them with adhesive silicone nose pads from Amazon.

 How to fix scratched lenses